Mega-Prime/ticket/user stories.md

 As an engineer I need to be able to look at an issue, add information, modify the status, and maybe close the ticket.

+* Persist data

+As an operations engineer I want to be able to shut down the ticket server, start it up again, and the tickets are still there.

 ## What don't we have for MVP?

 * WebApp (1wk)